-Representing the locals were Bloke (sporting a suitably narcissistic custom T-shirt) and Phil Wareham — author of Textpattern’s new default public side theme as well as chief designer of what will become Textpattern 5’s admin-side.
-Not only was event co-ordinator, content, design and documentation guru Destry also in the house, we were visited by Anton (mistersugar) — a fellow event co-ordinator from North Carolina who snuck away from his science conference to join in discussions — and two cool Canadians who have been Txp users from the beta / gamma days and who both knew and had worked with Dean: Les (Lazlo) and Darren (amoredecosmos).
+Representing the locals were Bloke (sporting a suitably narcissistic custom T-shirt) and Phil Wareham—author of Textpattern’s new default public side theme as well as chief designer of what will become Textpattern 5’s admin-side.
+Not only was event co-ordinator, content, design and documentation guru Destry also in the house, we were visited by Anton (mistersugar)—a fellow event co-ordinator from North Carolina who snuck away from his science conference to join in discussions—and two cool Canadians who have been Textpattern users from the beta/gamma days and who both knew and had worked with Dean: Les (Lazlo) and Darren (amoredecosmos).

-Surely in the presence of such greatness there were going to be some hot topics of discussion, both Txp-related and everyday stuff?
-You betcha.
+Surely in the presence of such greatness there were going to be some hot topics of discussion, both Textpattern-related and everyday stuff?
+You betcha!

 Modern art is rubbish

 What better way to kick off discussions than to paraphrase English pop band Blur and ridicule the questionable output of Jackson Pollock, then turn to figuring out the appeal of other shining beacons of pointlessness such as the MOMA in New York and the Tate Modern a short hop up the road from us.
 Morbid curiosity, it seems, is the only draw to these places, since the architecture and content certainly aren’t up to much.